isamankumara/game-tech-challenge/README.md

     1. go to backend code
      `npm install`

-    2. run following code
+    2. run the code
      `npm run dev`

 2.  using docker

-        1. go to the root folder and run the follwing commond
+       1. go to the root folder and run the command

     `docker-compose up`